dbojado/Keto-Diet-Project/README.md

 ## Project Steps
 ### Acquire
-- Data is aquired from Kaggle "Nutritional values for common foods and products" and https://www.nutritionvalue.org.
+- Data is aquired from Kaggle "Nutritional Values for Common Foods and Products" and https://www.nutritionvalue.org.
 - Functions are stored in the acquire.py file.
 - File is a reproducible component for gathering the data.